 Grand Haven Lighthouse Conservancy

-Help support the "Keep the Lights On" campaign by purchasing an engraved brick for $100 or you can make a monetary donation online at the Grand Haven Area Community Foundation - just follow the link, click "Gift," choose your donation amount and type in "Grand Haven Lighthouse Community Fund" in the space provided.
+Help support the "Keep the Lights On" campaign by making a monetary donation online at the Grand Haven Area Community Foundation - just follow the link, click "Gift," choose your donation amount and type in "Grand Haven Lighthouse Community Fund" in the space provided.
 It's really easy and tax deductable!

 "Keep the Lights On"